DNA Methylation in Ecology and Evolution

 Overview

-Epigenetic studies on DNA methylation are now possible to do at the nucleotide level genome-wide also in non-model organisms.
-In this course, we will introduce the different available approaches for obtaining and analysing DNA methylation data, including bisulfite sequencing (BS-seq) with Ilumina and long reads with PacBio and Oxford Nanopore.
+Epigenetic studies on DNA methylation are now possible to do at the nucleotide level genome-wide and also in non-model organisms.
+In this course, we will introduce the different available approaches for obtaining and analysing DNA methylation data, including bisulfite sequencing (BS-seq, EM-seq) with Ilumina and long reads with Oxford Nanopore.
+We will also touch on PacBio long-read analysis.
 We will cover all necessary steps to obtain methylation information from high throughput data to statistical analyses used to identify differentially methylated sites and regions.
 The data will be interpreted in terms of their biological importance in the field of ecology and evolution.

 format